jbannick/hellokata-java/src/modules/usinglibs/hellomodusingversionedlib1/Readme2.md

-This describes how to build this Versioned library using IntelliJ.
+This describes how to build this Multi-release library using IntelliJ.

 It's based on:
 https://blog.jetbrains.com/idea/2017/10/creating-multi-release-jar-files-in-intellij-idea/